5 Things Learned in Studying How Long It Takes To Manually Calculate A Timecard

 Ready to Punch

-It took us 14 minutes to set up from the time we plugged it in until we were ready to try punching.
-Unboxing added just a few minutes, so in total, we were ready to go in under 20 minutes.
+It took us 14 minutes to set the Green Machine up -- from the time we plugged it in until we were ready to try punching.
+Unboxing added just a few minutes, so, in total, we were ready to go in under 20 minutes.

 Inventory Needs

-Someone has to stay on top of time card inventory and ink so that you don’t end up with weeks of no punches.
+Someone has to stay on top of timecard inventory and ink so that you don’t end up with weeks worth of punchless cards.

-1. We distributed the 11 timecards to five employees and asked that they total the hours for each employee and time themselves doing so.
-Two employees totaled three timecards to get the experience.
+1. We distributed the 11 timecards to five employees and asked them to total the hours for each employee.
+Two employees calculated three timecards to get the experience.

-2. We noted of the seven employees, each had a different approach.
-It is worth noting one employee is a former business owner who used to do this regularly.
+2. Of the seven employees, each had a different approach.
+It's worth noting one employee is a former business owner who used to do this regularly.

-3. They reported their notes on paper and via spreadsheet and their overall feedback is in the insight section.
+3. They reported their notes, and their overall feedback is in the insight section.

 Number of Timecards